chrisbinnie/nmap/README.md

 # nmap

-Avoid PID 1 at execution time
-Use a target for the CMD
+Avoid PID 1 at execution time, use a target for the CMD